 The E-rate Program was created to help ensure that schools and libraries can acquire high-level telecommunication and internet services at reasonable rates.

 Those eligible for E-rate funding are public schools and libraries along with most private non-profit schools and libraries.
 The discount received is determined by the urban/rural status and the poverty level of the students served.

 Applications for E-rate eligible services can be submitted to the Universal Service Administrative Company (USAC) at http://www.usac.org/sl/

 To receive important email announcements from the Dept. of Education about E-Rate including any upcoming trainings, deadlines and changes with the laws and regulations

 |Form – 471 Split Bandwidth|

 The District Technology Plan is a document that guides the school districts in appropriating technology to effectively teach students, develop staff proficiencies, and maximize technology equipment usage.
-The Department of Education requires a Technology Plan to be on file for each educational entity that receives federal funding for telecommunications services as filed by the state (E-Rate) and as a basis for Title II, Part D funding under the Consolidated Application.
+The Department of Education recommends that a Technology Plan be on file for each educational entity.

 As of July 1, 2015, a District Technology Plan is no longer required for E-rate, and the Dept. of Education does not require that a District Technology Plan be filed with the department.